-The site consists of a complex of privately owned woods (most of which are ancient semi-natural) lying over the Reading Beds and London Clay.
-The majority of woodland stands are composed of base-enriched Ash-Maple-Hazel coppices with Oak standards.
-Wanborough Wood displays are one of the best examples of this type of woodland in Surrey.
-More acidic Oak-Birch stands are also present, for example in Grubground Copse and Catherine Frith.
-Small areas also support Alder-Birch woodland.
-In total, more than 300 vascular plant species have been recorded from the SNCI, including a large number of locally rare and scarce species and a county rarity, at its only known west Surrey location The SNCI is also important for mammals, birds, fungi, bryophytes and invertebrates.
+The site consists of a complex of privately owned woods (most of which SU914492 are ancient semi-natural) lying over the SH914504 Reading Beds and London Clay.
+SU915506 The majority of woodland stands are composed of base-enriched Ash-Maple-Hazel coppices with Oak standards.
+Wanborough Wood displays are one of SU992149 the best examples of this type of SU929493 woodland in Surrey.
+More acidic Oak-Birch stands are also present, for SU905493 bryophytes and invertebrates.